 - As a permanent therapy (also called a destination therapy) for patients with advanced heart failure who are not eligible for heart transplant, usually because of age (being over 65 years old) or having certain types of cancer.

 There are several medical therapies that are very effective in treating heart failure, including medication and devices such as pacemakers and defibrillators.
-However, heart failure in most patients will eventually progress to the point where traditional therapies are no longer helpful.
+However, heart failure in some patients will eventually progress to the point where traditional therapies are no longer helpful.